pistacchio/Dedalus/README.md

 ## Tools

 If your main editor is [Sublime Text 2](http://www.sublimetext.com/), you want to copy the content of the `sublime` directory in your Sublime Packages folder.
-This will give you access to a new language, *Dedalus*, that comes with handy snippets and syntax highlight.
+This will give you access to a new language, *Dedalus*, that comes with handy snippets and syntax highlight for Dedlee!

 <a name="contacts"></a>